 We can’t completely predict the weather, of course, but it makes a big difference in your success as a winter gardener.

 Cool Weather Vegetables

 What’s more wholesome than a meal of soup and salad?
 Winter salad greens include such options as various lettuces, mustard greens, Swiss chard, radicchio, arugula, kale, and spinach.
 Frost-resistant and easy to grow, they make the perfect cool-season crop and can even be grown indoors.

 Round out those greens with some radishes, beets, turnips, and carrots, all of which can survive the cold quite well.
 Tasty and nutritious, the greens can even be eaten in salads, stir-fries, and more.

-Certain cruciferous vegetables or cole crops, including kale, cabbages, Brussels sprouts, and kohlrabi all can add some green to your diet in the off-season.
-These plants grow well in colder temperatures and are cold hardy.
-These vegetables often taste better after being exposed to frost!
+Certain cruciferous vegetables, including broccoli, cauliflower, cabbages, Brussels sprouts, and kohlrabi, can all add some fresh "green" to your diet in the off-season.
+These plants grow well in colder temperatures and are cold-hardy.
+And these vegetables often taste better after being exposed to frost!
 Plant these vegetables at the end of summer or in fall so that they get the optimal temperatures for germination.
 They’ll have the chance to grow and establish before the day shortens.

 One last thought: vegetables you grow over the summer can serve you through the winter as long as you have a storage plan.
-Of course, you have options such as canning and other forms of long-term storage.
-But don’t forget butternut, acorn, and spaghetti squashes.
+You have options such as canning and other forms of long-term storage.
+But don’t forget butternut, acorn, and spaghetti squashes store well.
 Pumpkins, especially the varieties grown for cooking, last for months if stored properly, too.